ewolff/service-mesh-primer/manuscript/04-Example.md

 See the
 [documentation](https://github.com/ewolff/microservice-istio/blob/master/HOW-TO-RUN.md#retry)
-about how to make the order service fail and then fix the problem by applying this configuration to the system.
+for information about how to make the order service fail and then fix the problem by applying this configuration to the system.

 #### Resilience: Impact on the Code